Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all things.

 The great spiritual leader, Paramahansa Yogananda, composed many amazing, divinity-inspired poems that inspire and uplift all who are blessed to hear them.
 One need not be a follower of the great guru's teachings to understand, appreciate, and benefit from these beautiful, spiritually blessed compositions.
-The great guru's Metaphysical Meditations and Whispers from Eternity are filled with pieces that guide and inspire as they accompany the devotee on the path to self-realization through the meditation techniques created and offered by the great guru.
+The great guru's classics, Metaphysical Meditations and Whispers from Eternity, are filled with pieces that guide and inspire as they accompany the devotee on the path to self-realization through the meditation techniques created and offered by the great guru.

-Especially helpful in its literary value is the great guru's volume of poem titled Songs of the Soul, in which this poem, “One That’s Everywhere” appears.
+Especially helpful because of its literary value is the great guru's volume of poem titled Songs of the Soul, in which this poem, “One That’s Everywhere” appears.
 This poem features two variously rimed stanzas.
 The speaker celebrates all natural creatures, including language-blessed humankind.
 The great guru's poem reveals that Divine Omnipresence strives to reveal Itself through all creatures, even the so-called inanimate.

 All of nature asserts itself from a divine origin.
 However, because the other creatures remain without language and a definite manner for clear communication, they do not reach the level of capabilities that the human being does.
 The complex brain of each human individual that retains the ability to create such a complex and clear system of communication bespeaks the special creation that the human being has undergone through evolution.